tomasherceg/dotvvm-docs/Pages/control-development-markup-controls-with-code.md

 ### ControlProperty Binding

-Now, you can get the value of these properties using the `{controlProperty: Title}` binding.
+Now, you can access the value of these properties using the `{controlProperty: Title}` binding in the markup.

-Also, the markup control has to declare the `@baseType` directive to specify the code behind.
+Notice that the markup control must declare the `@baseType` directive that specifies the code behind class.

-After you apply these changes, the DOTCONTROL file will look like this:
+The `.dotcontrol` file will look like this:

 ```DOTHTML
 @viewModel DotvvmDemo.Model.IAddress, DotvvmDemo